So exactly what is Creating Change?

 What happens during the Conference?

-Over the five days of the Creating Change Conference, our program presents over 22 Day Long Institutes; two dozen sophisticated trainings in the Leadership Academy; a special programming segment called Practice Spirit, Do Justice for faith leaders and organizers; approximately 250 workshops and caucus sessions; four plenary sessions; worshipful gatherings; film screenings; meetings; receptions and social events, and a multitude of opportunities for attendees to meet and learn from each other.
+Over the five days of the Creating Change Conference, our program presents over 18 Day Long Institutes; two dozen sophisticated trainings in “Task Force Presents”; a special programming segment called Practice Spirit, Do Justice for faith leaders and organizers; approximately 250 workshops and caucus sessions on a full range of topics; three keynote plenary sessions; worshipful gatherings; meetings; receptions and social events, and a multitude of opportunities for attendees to connect with and learn from each other.

 Who goes to Creating Change?

 You, we hope!
-Over 3500 people attended the 2017 Creating Change Conference in Philadelphia, coming from all over the United States, with a few attendees from other countries.
+Over 3800 people attended the 2017 Creating Change Conference in Philadelphia from all over the United States, with a few attendees from other countries.
 We want you to be a part of it!

 Attendees represent all sectors and demographic groups in our movement and communities: young and old activists; organizers and activists of color; paid and volunteer staff people at LGBTQ political and community organizations; lesbian, gay, bisexual, transgender and queer advocates and straight allies; HIV/AIDS activists; elected officials; safer school advocates; anti-violence activists; faith community organizers; artists and cultural workers; and leaders of campus communities and local community centers.
 In short, Creating Change is an annual gathering of organizers and activists working to create a world in which our sexual orientations and gender expressions will be welcomed and celebrated.